z0x0z/Stock-Market/README.md

 #### 6. Bracket Order

 In this order type, 3 inputs to be given.
 Buy price, target price, stop loss price In this order type usually high leverage is provided by broker.
+Leverage will vary based on the Stop loss price entered.
 It is usually trailing stop loss order.
 If u put stop loss of 3rs and if stock price goes up then stop loss position also goes up with that same difference of 3rs.
 For each executed trade brokerage is charged

 ![](images/BO.png)